DariaPressley/password-generator/README.md

 ## Description

-This page generate random passwords for users using a set of criteria that the user will be able to manipulate by answering several prompts.
+This page generates random passwords for users using a set of criteria that the user will be able to manipulate by answering several prompts.

 ## Acceptance Criteria